Melioidosis: Epidemiology

 Melioidosis is an understudied disease that remains endemic in developing countries.
-In 2015, the International Melioidosis Society was formed to raise awareness of the disease.
+In 2015, the International Melioidosis Society was formed to raise disease awareness.
 In 2016, a statistical model was developed which predicted that the number is 165,000 cases per year with 138,000 of those occurring in East and South Asia and the Pacific.
 In approximately half of those cases (54% or 89,000), people will die.
-Under-reporting is a common problem as only 1,300 cases were reported worldwide since 2010, which is less than 1% of the projected incidence based on the modelling.
-Lack of laboratory diagnostic capabilities and lack of disease awareness amongst health care providers also causes under diagnosis.
-Even if bacterial cultures show positive result for B. pesudomallei, they can be discarded as contaminants especially in laboratories in non-endemic areas.
+Under-reporting is a common problem as only 1,300 cases have been reported worldwide since 2010, which is less than 1% of the projected incidence based on the modelling.
+Lack of laboratory diagnostic capabilities and lack of disease awareness amongst health care providers also causes underdiagnosis.
+Even if bacterial cultures show positive results for B. pseudomallei, they can be discarded as contaminants, especially in laboratories in non-endemic areas.
 In 2015, it was estimated that the yearly disability-adjusted life year (DALY) was 84.3 per 100,000 people.
 As of 2022, melioidosis is not included in the WHO list of neglected tropical diseases.